plasticmacaroni/bg3-missables/checklist.md

 - Meet Astarion's hunter, around the area to the left of the teahouse entrance
 # Underdark
 - Selunite outpost
-  - Light the lights in the area to solve the wall puzzles
+  - Light the sconces and braziers in the area to solve the wall puzzles
   - Find the "secret" chest available with mage hand, jump, or misty step
 - Sword stuck in the stone - Phalar Aluve
 - Check out the [fish people worshipping the fake god Boooal](https://bg3.wiki/wiki/The_Festering_Cove) in a village -- opposite the arcane tower